Owen2015/gomsg/README.md

 #### project install and running
-1. Enter your source directory of go workspace and download the project using "git@github.com:Owen2015/gomsg.git" 2.There is one thing you need to pay attention, you need to make sure the client side request uri compatitible with the server, open web/index.html and change the "var ws='ws://...'" line to make sure it connect to the right server.
+1. Enter your source directory of go workspace and download the project using "git@github.com:Owen2015/gomsg.git"
+2. There is one thing you need to pay attention, you need to make sure the client side request uri compatitible with the server, open web/index.html and change the "var ws='ws://...'" line to make sure it connect to the right server.
 You can change project's server port or request path by delve into main.go source file and change it.
 Since only a few lines in there, it will not be hard.
 3. Enter go workspace and using "go install yourpackagepath/gomsg" to install it.
 4. Now there should be a gomsg executable file in you bin folder.
 Using "./bin/gomsg" to run it
 5. Open browser and enter "http://localhost:3000/" and you can access the stock data in real time.